Bulletin #7038, Maple Syrup Quality Control Manual

 Filling Drums

-For the best results fill containers or drums with hot syrup (above 180 degrees), and fill them full.
+For the best results, fill containers or drums with hot syrup (between 180 and 195 ℉) and fill them full.
 Any air space in the drum may cause problems.
-Use new gaskets; tighten bungs as soon as possible.
+Use new gaskets and tighten bungs as soon as possible.
 Keep a sample from each drum in your freezer and identify each sample and its drum number.
-Then you can repack the syrup without opening additional drums.
+Then, you can repack the syrup without opening additional drums.
 Remember to store drums in a cool, dry place, and to educate your bulk customers in the proper storage and handling of bulk syrup.

 Filling Retail Containers

-Here is a list of suggestions that will help you ensure a high-quality product ready for retail sale.
+These suggestions will help you ensure a high-quality product ready for retail sale.

-- Fill containers full to assure correct volume for the consumer, and to minimize airspace, that contributes to product spoilage.
+- Fill containers full to ensure the correct volume for the consumer and to minimize airspace that contributes to product spoilage.

 Hot Packing

-The lowest safe temperature for packing syrup is 180 degree F when the cap goes on.
+The lowest safe temperature for packing syrup is 180℉ when the cap goes on.
 Syrup that is left uncapped for a few moments can cool sufficiently and collect enough yeast and mold spores from the air to spoil some cans in an otherwise perfect lot.

-Research by Dr. MariaFranca Morselli of the University of Vermont Maple Research Center indicates that packing syrup at temperatures higher than 180 degrees F (but not higher than 200 degrees F) will result in fewer trouble-causing microorganisms.
+Packing syrup at temperatures higher than 180℉ (but not higher than 200℉) will result in fewer trouble-causing microorganisms.
 However, if temperatures are raised too high for too long, new niter may precipitate, causing cloudiness.
 (Refiltering reheated syrup can eliminate cloudiness.)
-Continue to check temperature with a sterile thermometer immediately prior to filling the container.
+Continue to check the temperature with a sterile thermometer immediately prior to filling the container.

 For best results when heating syrup, use a continual flow method rather than heating a large volume of syrup in a vat.
-Some syrups may deteriorate in both color and flavor when heated in large vats or pans, and held until canned in retail containers.
-If the syrup is continually flowing through several compartments, while heating, it will retain most of the original flavor and quality.
-This also makes it easier to maintain the correct packing temperature (180 degrees and above).
+Some syrups may deteriorate in color and flavor when heated in large vats or pans before canning.
+If the syrup continually flows through several compartments while heating, it retains most of the original flavor and quality.
+This also makes it easier to maintain the correct packing temperature (180℉ and above).

 After capping the hot syrup, immediately lay each container on its side, neck down, to sterilize the air pocket and cap.
 Check the closure for leaks.

-When containers are cool, spot checking a few cans for density, color and flavor is strongly recommended.
-This will insure that the syrup meets the standards for which it is labeled.
+When containers are cool, spot-checking a few cans for density, color, and flavor is strongly recommended.
+This will ensure that the syrup meets the standards for which it is labeled.

 Avoid “Stack Burn”

-“Stack burn” is grade change caused by hot containers of newly canned syrup stacked together, intensifying the heat, and prolonging the cooling time.
-Stack burn can change a low Grade A Medium Amber syrup to Grade A Dark Amber.
+“Stack burn” is a grade change caused by hot containers of newly canned syrup stacked together, intensifying the heat and prolonging the cooling time.
+Stack burn can result in the darkening of syrup by a full grade.
 This is a common cause of grade violations.

-To prevent stack burn, make sure you cool cans quickly.
-Space cans apart so that air may circulate around them.
+To prevent stack burn, make sure to cool cans quickly.
+Space cans and barrels apart so that air may circulate around them.
 Do not place cans in cartons or on pallets until cool.
-A fan may help to speed the cooling process.
+A fan may help to speed up the cooling process.

 Code All Syrup

 Code each batch of syrup as it is packed.
-If problems are found later, positive identification will allow you to recall only the syrup from the lot that is defective.
+If problems are found later, positive identification will allow you to recall only the defective syrup from the lot.

 Grading Syrup for the Retail Container